Ilvondir/college-dbms/README.md

 # College Database Management System

 College-DBMS is a PHP-based web application that facilitates registration, login, and CRUD operations for student management, all performed on a PL/SQL-powered database.
 The application provides a user-friendly interface for seamless navigation and efficient data handling.
+All database operations were to be performed on procedures that could be found in the [sql folder](https://github.com/Ilvondir/college-dbms/tree/master/sql).

+The project was created to fulfill the requirements of the university course Databases in the Computer Science degree.
+The project received a grade of 5.0 on a scale from 2 to 5.

 ## Used Tools
 - HTML 5